NadzeyaShpakouskaya/ironfoudation-team-project-legacy/.github/pull_request_template.md

 <!-- Go through the checklist below to verify that your PR is good and ready for review -->

 ## Checks to complete
+- [ ] I've built and run my changes, and no warnings or errors occurred.
+- [ ] All existing tests passed with my changes.
+- [ ] My code follows our style guide.
-- [ ] I performed a self-review of my code.
+- [ ] I've performed a self-review of my code.
-- [ ] PR title is in a conventional commit style.
+- [ ] PR's title has a conventional commit style.
-- [ ] My code follows the style guide of the project, I've built and run it, and no warnings or errors occurred.
-- [ ] I documented my code properly.
+- [ ] Every non-private interface is documented properly.
-- [ ] I added tests for my code.
+- [ ] I've added tests for my code (if it makes sense).
-- [ ] Existing tests passed with my changes.
-- [ ] I set up PR settings properly (assignee, reviewers, link project, set milestone).
+- [ ] PR has assignee, reviewers, milestone; is linked to the project, and issue).